blabel3/Magnezone/README.md

 * `help` - Describes all commands the user has permission to use. (better than the README even).
 * `ping` & `foo` - Bot responds with a message, good to check if it's functioning.
 * `whois` - Outputs some details about the user.
+* `serverinfo` - Outputs some details about the server.

 #### Meme